luks-itu/disys-mandatory-exercise-2/README.md

 Distributed Mutual Exclusion

 ## Starting the program
-First, start the server.
+Note: First, start the server.
 Then start any number of clients you want.
 They should be run from different terminal instances.

 ### Server